Local man recognized on National Heroes Day

 SPRINGFIELD, Ohio (WDTN) — Today is National Heroes Day, a day meant to commemorate the theater shooting that happened in 2012 in Aurora, Colorado.
 Twelve people died.
 One of the victims was from the Miami Valley.

-On July 20, 2012, 12 people were killed during the mass shooting at the Aurora theater in Colorado.
+On July 20, 2012, 12 people were killed during the mass shooting at a theater in Aurora, Colorado.
 Four lives, including Matt McQuinn’s, were taken while shielding others.
-McQuinn’s mother Jerri Jackson knowing that her son inspired National Heroes Day is both honoring and humbling.
+McQuinn’s mother Jerri Jackson says that knowing her son inspired National Heroes Day is both honoring and humbling.

 “I know that in my heart my son was a hero and in a lot of hearts,” Jackson said.